How to Prepare Your Mobile Home Park for Sale

 - Zoning Classification: Check your property’s zoning type to see if it matches your sale plans.

-- Permits and Title Transfer: Changing property use might require new permits or affect the process of transferring the title.
+- Permits and Title Transfer:Â Changing property use might require new permits or affect the title’s transfer process.

 - Environmental Concerns: Ensure the property abides by environmental laws that might affect the sale.